 Like other Contra titles, the European release replaced the player characters with robots in order to circumvent German laws prohibiting the sale of violent games to minors.

+In the version Japanese; the characters lines are more explicit and aggressive in tone than in the overseas counterparts.
 The North American version doesn't use colored outlines on the text that was used in the Japanese version.
 The European version replaced the humans with robots, and removed the color-coded text altogether.
 The irony is that the color-coded text would have been even better suited for the European version as the humans are animated when they speak, while the robots are not.

 Like in the intro, the European version replaced Bill Rizer and Lance Bean (Jimbo and Sully in the North American version) with the robots RD-008 and RC-011.

 In the top-view stages, the Japanese version uses a metallic color with red outlines for its text.
 In the international versions it was changed to yellow.

 |Easy Mode Operation Completed

 and sweep them up next time!!

 The Japanese version lets you know that there is still a true final boss left to defeat on higher difficulty settings.
 The international versions don't let you see the credits and only let you hear its music, so the "Try Normal Mode" was replaced with a "Push Start Key" notice.